adsci/speedEST/README.md

 docker run -p 80:8501 adsci/speedest:latest
 ```

-After the container has started, the app can then be accessed at
+After the container has started, the app can accessed at
 [localhost](http://localhost).